An introduction to Naples

 Bonita Bay Golf Club, Naples, Florida

-Bonita Bay club is a private golf and sports club.
-It offers to its members an array of sports, leisure and social facilities.
-It’s tucked up close to the coast at the epicenter of Naples and Fort Myers to the north.
+Bonita Bay club is a premier private golf and sports club which offers to its members an array of sports, leisure and social facilities.

 There are an epic five courses onsite here served by two clubhouses.
 Two of these courses were designed by the legendary Tom Fazio and three by Arthur Hills.
-Hills is an architect who has his name against many Floridian courses.

 There are monster sand traps, thick strands of cypress and oak trees dotted in inconvenient places.
 And of course, water, water and lots of water.